BASED ON POLICY NUMBER AND TITLE:

-- Credit may not be granted for a course in which the student has already earned a grade, including a "W" or "AU," and for currently enrolled courses beyond the drop/add period.
+- Credit may not be granted for a course in which the student has already earned a grade, including a "W" or "AU," unless the experience occurred and the competencies were documented after course completion.

 - Experiential credit may not duplicate credit already awarded and will apply only to remaining courses planned for the student’s program.

 - The College grants no more than 25 percent of program completion requirements for experiential learning credit.

 - The Registrar's office clearly identifies the amount of credit awarded as experiential learning credit on a student's academic record.
 The student receives no grade for experiential learning credit.

 - Each academic division may impose additional restrictions, such as the format for documenting learning experiences.
 When division-specific restrictions exist, the restrictions must be written and available to students upon request.

 - The awarding of credit through experiential learning is contingent upon many factors not limited to but including minimum age, length of time prior to enrolling or resuming education, or specified number of years of work or public service experience.

 - Exceptions to this procedure may be made with the approval of the Vice President for Academic Affairs or designee

 - PROCESSES FOR AWARDING EXPERIENTIAL LEARNING CREDIT